-The typical store-bought Kit Kat Bars are not vegan.
-That’s because the milk chocolate used in Kit Kats have dairy in them.
+The typical store-bought Kit Kat Bars are made with milk chocolate, and that’s not vegan.
+There are some varieties of milk chocolate that are made with plant-based milk, but the milk chocolate used in Kit Kats have dairy in them.
 The good news is it’s an easy fix to make your own homemade vegan kit kat bars.

 Are Dark Chocolate Kit Kats Dairy Free?